Dogecat0/blog/source/_posts/AI LLM/initial-setups-and-plan.md

 -   **Strategic Planning**: Architecting complex systems and generating detailed, executable implementation plans.
 -   **Enforcing Standards**: Maintaining code quality and architectural integrity from the very first line of code.

 By orchestrating these tools with a clear strategy—using `CLAUDE.md` as our context anchor, Context7 for domain knowledge, and the Opus/Sonnet duo for planning and execution—we're building better, more robust, and more maintainable systems.
-At least for the current me (which I think of course Opus 4 and Sonnet 4 are better coders than architects than me), this has been a tremendously good learning journey so far with Claude Code.
-I very much look forward to the next phases when the actual implementation happens, even though I am aware there will of course be bugs and mistakes, frustrations, but all will be part of the learning journey stepping into this new era of software engineering.
+At least for the current me (which I think of course Opus 4 and Sonnet 4 are **better coders than architects** than me), this has been a **tremendously good** learning journey so far with Claude Code.
+I very much look forward to the next phases when the actual implementation happens, even though I am aware there will of course be **bugs and mistakes, frustrations**, but all will be part of the learning journey stepping into this new era of software engineering.